SampsaL/NOOB_Reader/README.md

 the programmable LED on Zolertia Firefly mote running contiki-ng / EAP-NOOB.
 The LED transmits an Out-of-band (OOB) message in the form of a URL.

-Contiki-ng and EAP-NOOB project: https://github.com/eduingles/coap-eap-noob Uses oob_led.c transmitter
+Contiki-ng and EAP-NOOB project: https://github.com/eduingles/coap-eap-noob.

+Uses oob_led.c transmitter, e.e., the repeating transmitter.

 # Screen capture